AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

 With Swift Protocols and Protocols Default Implementations, you can implement Mixins & Traits, but you can also implement something similar to Abstract Classes[^future-post] and more, and make your code way more flexible.

-[^future-post]: That's probably gonna be a topic for a future blog post.
+[^future-post]: That will probably be a topic for a future blog post.

 The Mixins & Traits approach allows you to describe types by **what they can do rather than what they are**, and more importantly, to opt-in capabilities into your types.
 It's like doing your shopping and **pick the capabilities you want for your type, whatever the class they inherit**, if any.